full-path/ridesheet/src/technical-guide/configuration.md

 # Configuration

 After installing RideSheet, you'll need to configure several settings to match your organization's needs.
-At minimum, you will need to fill in the 'Document Properties' sheet.
-You will also likely want to update the default Trip Purposes and Trip Results in the 'Lookups' sheet.
+At minimum, you will need to fill in the `Document Properties` sheet.
+You will also likely want to update the default `Trip Purposes` and `Trip Results` in the `Lookups` sheet.

 ## Document Properties